rossta/rossta.github.com/source/blog/2019-12-03-overpacking-a-common-webpacker-mistake.html.md

     stylesheets/
     ...
     packs/
-      application.js    # limit your entries/packs!
+      application.js    # just one file in packs/
 ```

 See the difference?

-The primary change here was moving everything expect `application.js` outside of the `packs` directory under `app/javascript`.
-I also had updated paths for `import` statements within `app/javascript/packs/application.js` to the appropriate location.
+The primary change here was moving everything except `application.js` outside of the `packs` directory under `app/javascript`.
+(To make this work properly, I also had to update some relative paths in `import` statements.)

 ### Webpack Entry Points